hdShang/arxiv-daily/docs/cs-CL/2025-05-03/papers/250501761v2-same-evaluation-more-tokens-on-the-effect-of-input-length-for-machin.md

 ---
 layout: default
-title: Same evaluation, more tokens: On the effect of input length for machine translation evaluation using Large Language Models
+title: "Same evaluation, more tokens: On the effect of input length for machine translation evaluation using Large Language Models"
 ---

 # Same evaluation, more tokens: On the effect of input length for machine translation evaluation using Large Language Models